What muscles do ellipticals work?

 Do Ellipticals Build Muscle?

-If ellipticals work your entire body, you may be wondering – can you build muscle with this wonderful machine?
+If ellipticals work your upper and lower body, you may be wondering – can you build muscle with this wonderful machine?

 Well, this depends on how much muscle you are looking to build.